amartin217/TC497/README.md

 ## FAQ

 Q: Do I need to know the rules of Euchre to use this project?
-A: Not necessarily since the game enforces rules automatically.
+/n\nA: Not necessarily since the game enforces rules automatically.
 However, some familiarity helps!

 Q: Can I write my own AI player?